MichaelaLawrence/project-1-bananas/README.md

 # Project 1: Navigation

+### Directory

+`Navigation.ipynb` is the wrapper for the code, all code can be run from here.

+`report.pdf` decribes my aproach to the problem and possible future improvements.

+`checkpoint.pth` contains model weights.

 ### Introduction

 For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.